Historic Alcazar Hotel in Cleveland Heights sold for $2.6M

 “Most of our investment is into the common areas,” he said.

-Working with the Cleveland Heights mayor’s office and the administration, Pietro said he hopes to begin construction in January 2023 and to finish in January 2024.
+Working with the Cleveland Heights mayor’s office and the city administration, Pietro said he hopes to begin construction in January 2023 and to finish by January 2024.

 Pietro said when he first walked through, the Alcazar reminded him of the Boca Hotel in Florida.